glenndehaan/unifi-voucher-site/README.md

 - **`AUTH_OIDC_CLIENT_ID`**:
   The client ID registered with your OIDC provider.
 This value is specific to the OIDC client created for the UniFi Voucher Site.

-- **`AUTH_OIDC_CLIENT_TYPE`**:
+- **`AUTH_OIDC_CLIENT_SECRET`**:
-  Specify the type of OIDC client:
-    - **`public`**: Uses the Implicit flow (default).
-    - **`confidential`**: Uses the Authorization Code flow with client secret.

-- **`AUTH_OIDC_CLIENT_SECRET`** (required if using the Confidential client type):
-  The client secret associated with your OIDC provider, necessary when using the Authorization Code flow.
+  The client secret associated with your OIDC provider.
+This value is specific to the OIDC client created for the UniFi Voucher Site.

 > Please note that **enabling OIDC support will automatically disable the built-in login system**.
 Once OIDC is activated, all user authentication will be handled through your configured identity provider, and the local login mechanism will no longer be available.

-#### OIDC Client Configuration

-When configuring your OIDC client, ensure the following settings are enabled based on your chosen client type:

-- **Public Client (Implicit Flow)**: The OIDC client **must** support the Implicit flow.
-Be sure to enable both the ID token and access token retrieval.
-- **Confidential Client (Authorization Code Flow)**: The client secret is required for secure token exchanges.
+> Ensure your idP supports **Confidential Clients** with the **Authorization Code Flow**

 #### Determine Supported Client Types

-To identify which client types your OpenID Connect (OIDC) provider supports (Public or Confidential), you can check the `.well-known/openid-configuration` endpoint.
+To identify which client types your OpenID Connect (OIDC) provider supports, you can check the `.well-known/openid-configuration` endpoint.
 This endpoint contains metadata about the OIDC provider, including the supported flows and grant types.

-##### Steps to Check Supported Client Types

 1. **Access the `.well-known/openid-configuration` URL:**